electron/website/docs/latest/tutorial/tutorial-2-scaffolding.md

 const { app, BrowserWindow } = require('electron');
 ```

-:::warning ESM and Electron
+:::warning ES Modules in Electron

 [ECMAScript modules](https://nodejs.org/api/esm.html) (i.e. using `import` to load a module)
 are currently not directly supported in Electron.
 You can find more information about the
-state of ESM in Electron in [this GitHub issue](https://github.com/electron/electron/issues/21457).
+state of ESM in Electron in [electron/electron#21457](https://github.com/electron/electron/issues/21457).

 :::

 Then, the `createWindow()` function loads your web page into a new BrowserWindow